Are you interested in applying for an NCR-SARE grant? If so, and if you live in our region, this information is for you.

 How can I learn more about the educational resources available through SARE?

-In addition, visit the projects database and search through the thousands of project reports that have been submitted by SARE grantees over the years.
+In addition, visit the projects database and search through the thousands of project reports that SARE grantees have submitted over the years.

 Where can I get more information about ordering publications, such as bulk discounts?